Monthly updates for August 2019

 We now provide soft delete capability to help protect cloud backups for IaaS virtual machines from accidental as well as malicious deletion.

-The new datacenter regions meet critical data residency, security, and compliance requirements critical to leading Swiss organizations in regulated industries.
+The new datacenter regions meet critical data residency, security and compliance requirements critical to leading Swiss organisations in regulated industries.

-Azure Data Factory has added the ability to execute custom SQL scripts from your SQL sink transformation in mapping data flows.
-Now you can easily perform options such as disabling indexes, allows identity inserts, and other DDL/DML operations from data flows.
+Data Factory has added the ability to execute custom SQL scripts from your SQL Sink transformation in Mapping Data Flows.
+Now you can easily perform options such as disabling indexes, allows identity inserts and other DDL/DML operations from Data Flows.

 It’s now possible to configure the data retention on your Azure Monitor Application Insights resources from 30 days up to 730 days.

-Customizing a view in Azure Cost Management is easy.
-Pick the date range you need, group the data to see a breakdown, choose the right visualization, and you're good to go.
-See how to pin your view to a dashboard, share links, and to save and share customized views.
+Customising a view in Azure Cost Management is easy.
+Pick the date range you need, group the data to see a breakdown, choose the right visualisation and you are good to go.
+See how to pin your view to a dashboard, share links, and to save and share customised views.